achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

      3.LSTM (have memory cell,forget gate  etc..)

-     all above 3 models have bidirectional also based on problem statement use bidirectional
+     all above 3 models have bidirectional also based on problem statement use bidirectional model

    4.Generative adversarial network